exercism/x86-64-assembly/concepts/conditionals/introduction.md

 The flags in `rflags` are set by many different instructions.

-However, the two most common instructions to test for some specific condition are `cmp` and `test`.
+Two of the most common instructions used to test conditions are `cmp` and `test`.
-They both take two operands, but **don't modify neither**.
+They both take two operands and update the flags, but **do not modify their operands**.

 ### CMP Instruction